macOS Hidden Treasures: Dominate the Dock

 For more on Handoff, check out Scholle McFarland’s “Sierra: A Take Control Crash Course,” which has an entire chapter about it.

 Opening and Switching to Apps via the Dock -- More commonly, the first section of your Dock contains apps that are either currently open or that you have saved to the Dock for quick access.
-Simply clicking an app will either open it or switch to it.
-Open apps are denoted in macOS 10.12 Sierra by a small dot underneath the icon (or on the side, if you’ve moved your Dock to the left or right edge of the screen).
+Clicking an app either opens it or switches to it.
+In macOS 10.12 Sierra, open apps are denoted by a small dot underneath the icon (or on its side, if you’ve moved your Dock to the left or right edge of the screen).
 In earlier versions, the Dock gave open apps other markings, such as triangles.

 If you don’t recognize an icon in the Dock, hover your mouse pointer over the icon and a tooltip appears showing the app name.
 This also works for documents and folders, where it’s even more useful, since their icons are often somewhat generic.